hillst/CS533_proj1/README.md

 # CS533_proj1
+To run the program use the following arguments:
+Usage: Simulator.py <MDP.txt>   <RandomPolicy|OptimalPolicy>    <Horizon>

+The MDP.txt file is described in the below section.
+Select the policy to run, either a random policy or the ValueIterationPolicy (called OptimalPolicy here).
+The horizon is how many time steps until the policy terminates.
+The Value iteration policy is non-stationary.

+MonroeMDP example:
+python Simulator.py MonroeMDP.txt OptimalPolicy 10

+The output is two H x n tables.
+The first represents the optimal policy, and the second is the value function.
+These are comma separated and include a label row and column (H to go in the first row and State number in the first column).
+The i'th column is the value of each state with i-steps-to-go

+## HW Instructions
 CS533 MDP planner

 The input format for the MDP should be a text file with the following format: